mhklee2/exploringdunitz/_posts/2018-11-05-fall-bborgate.md

 ![Office Building in West Los Angeles](images/LAMural_Borgatello.jpg) {:.image}
-You also need provide attribution and or a quick description for the the image.
-This image was found on the [Public Art in LA website](http://www.publicartinla.com/LA_murals/Hollywood/cat_fairfax.html)
-   {:.Renovated office building in an expensive district in West Los Angeles with expensive cars in the parking lot.}
+Renovated office building in an expensive district in West Los Angeles with expensive cars in the parking lot {:..}

 The contrasting elements in this picture—the expensive foreign cars and the older refurbished building—are evidence of West Los Angeles’ history and current state.
 West Los Angeles culture has come to appreciate older rustic architecture, like the factories that are now film studios, and have worked to fix and maintain their appearances.
 As West Los Angeles becomes a safer and more beautiful community, other elements also follow, resulting in an ideal living area if affordable to the individual.
    The demographics of West Los Angeles have recently become predominantly people with a higher education, single, and wealthy.
 This change can possibly be explained through a subtle campaign to push out ethnic and lower-class people.
 Los Angeles has a historical culture of being ethnically and economically diverse, with these groups being divided into neighborhoods throughout the city.
 West Los Angeles used to, up until the late 20th century, predominantly include an ethnic and poorer population, which is consequently related to education levels.
 According to census data, West Los Angeles’ percentage of citizens above 24 with a four-year degree is 60.4%, almost double the national average at 33.4%.
 The high rate of education these individuals earned is another factor that contributed to the revitalization of West Los Angeles.
 Coincidingly, with higher education average income also increases, and West Los Angeles’ average is 1.5 times greater the national.
 West Los Angeles’s shift from being a blue collar to an educated professional workforce within a span less than thirty years is rapid change and shows the determination the community possesses.
 Moreover, these statistics are not changing because current members are deciding to get a degree and a better paying job, but due to the people leaving and entering the community.
 As these new types people emigrate the values of the community change.